 Extramural Rotation Program

-For over thirty years, the College of Dentistry has been sending fourth-year dental students into established dental practices in Nebraska, Wyoming, South Dakota and Kansas with a preceptor - a professional dentist who acts as a mentor and directs students in their practice.
+For over thirty years, the College of Dentistry has been sending fourth-year dental students into established dental practices with a preceptor - a professional dentist who acts as a mentor and directs students in their practice.
 Extramural rotations are part of the college's service learning curriculum and an educational requirement for all students.

 The goal of extramural rotations is for students to receive hands-on experience in running a private practice.
 For preceptors, mentoring dental students is a rewarding experience.

 "Many of my students have gone on to their own private practices and they still call me with questions.
 Those strong relationships built on trust are very rewarding.
 Some of my students have chosen their dental career paths because of their experiences with me.
 In fact, two of my current partners, Dr. Daniel Woodburn and Dr. David Perry, did their extramural rotations here, as well as one of our team members, Dr. Lindsey Petersen."

 - Dr. Ben Lashley, Maple Park Dental Associates, North Platte